Are You Recycling Plastic Bottle Caps Correctly? Possibly Not.

 The good news is that in recent years, recycling processing technology has greatly improved.
 In most areas, you now no longer have to remove the bottle tops when recycling plastic bottles.

 This means that in most cases, then you should leave the bottle cap on when you are recycling plastic bottles and cartons.
 This is because if the plastic bottle caps stay on the container they will get recycled.
-Whereas if you remove it and try to recycle the caps separately, there is a much less chance of the cap being recycled.
+Whereas if you remove it and try to recycle the caps separately, there is a much less chance of the caps being recycled.

 So How Should You Be Recycling Plastic Bottles & Bottle Caps?